Zach-Clay/FirstWebsite/README.md

 This is my first website I have made, so it will probably be very simple.
 I decided to make this during my winter break from college.
 I haven't been taught how to use HTML or CSS in any of my classes yet so it may not be the best but hey, I'm learning.
 This will be a work in progress.
 I want to this website to contain my resume, bio, everything so I can show my creativity and ability when applying for jobs/internships.

 THIS IS DATED.
-I WILL BE MAKING A NEW PORTFOLIO WEBSITE SOON
+I NOW HAVE A NEW PORTFOLIO WEBSITE